ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 - At any one time, we assume that the Server uses only one configuration containing their ciphersuite choice along with their secret key data.
-- We assume that the client has access to a global directory of the current configurations used by all Privacy Pass servers.
+- We assume that the client has access to a global directory of the current public parts of the configurations used by all servers.

 The wider ecosystem that this protocol is employed in is described in
 {{draft-davidson-pp-architecture}}.